Research

 The center’s research focuses on federalism and decentralisation, management of diversity and conflict resolution, norms and processes of political decision-making, including fiscal questions and resource distribution, democracy and fundamental rights.

-Currently the IRCC is part of various international research projects.
+Currently the IRCC is part of various international and national research projects.

 The IRCC, as the scientific lead of a research consortium of eleven members, conducts research on the Horizon Europe Programme of Legitimate Crisis Governance in Multilevel Systems – LEGITIMULT, funded by the European Commission and the State Secretariat for Education, Research and Innovation (SERI).
 Specifically, the IRCC takes the lead on the topic of The Making and Breaking of Rules in Crisis Situations: The Rule of Law and Democratic Participation.